Larder Love

 Carefully ladle the hot preserve into sterilised jars.

-New to this whole preserving lark?
-Then don’t worry I’ve got you covered.
-Just check out these quick articles and I’ll take you from zero to preserving hero in no time at all!
+New to preserving?
+Then don’t panic, I can take you from zero to hero in no time at all.

 How to sterilise jars and bottles